jhthompson/jhthompson-blog/_drafts/2018-08-02-interrail-start.md

 <figure class="align-center">
   <img src="/assets/images/interrail/salzburg_to_venice3.jpg" alt="">
-  <figcaption>Another view</figcaption>
+  <figcaption>Another view of the mountains</figcaption>
 </figure>

-***

 ## Venice

 The main reason I wanted to go to Venice was because I heard someone say that in a couple years, Venice might not exist anymore because of global warming.
 It's a pretty unique place, but it's very obviously a tourism driven city.
 I signed up for a free walking tour with a local Venetian, and one of the things she mentioned was the concept of "sustainable tourism", which is something that Venice is struggling with.
-Sustainable tourism means that tourists can visit a place, but not affect it so that the city can preserve its uniqueness.
+Sustainable tourism means that tourists can visit a place, but not affect it so greatly that the city can preserve its uniqueness.
 Apparently there are 75,000 tourists that visit Venice every day, which is about 1.5x the population that lives in Venice.
-This imbalance was glaringly obvious, as I always felt like everything was geared towards selling things to tourists, or similar things.
+This imbalance was glaringly obvious, as I always felt like everything was geared towards selling things to tourists.
 However, the city is incredibly beautiful and unique, and I'm really glad that I visited and got a tour from a local, who taught the group more than I would have ever learned on my own.

 ***